klbr8/MVVMLauncher/RebirthLauncher/Workflow.md

 ---

 ## Development Practices
+- **MVVM Architecture**: Strict adherence to MVVM principles for separation of concerns.
+Use .Net 8.0 and C# 12 features where appropriate.
 - **Error Handling**: Incorporate structured error reporting and user‑friendly feedback.
+- **Nullability**: Adhere to strict nullability checks and practices throughout the codebase.
+No need to apply #nullable directives as the default project setting is enabled.
 - **Logging**: Log all exceptions.
 Any exceptions not explicitly handled should be rethrown after logging.
+Verbosity will be described per step in Implementation.md.
 - **Validation Discipline**: Ensure initialization steps, settings persistence, and server handling are validated consistently.
 - **Testing**: Unit testing must be performed for each unit‑testable class, ViewModel, and service before moving on to the next component.
 - **Documentation**: Keep charter static; update workflow and file listings dynamically as project evolves.
+Use XMLDOC comments throughout the codebase.

 ---